NazranKhondokar/continuousLearning/project-report/README.md

 #### 2. Task Completion Summary

 - **Total Tasks Completed (Done) (Bangladesh Team):** 15
-- **Total Tasks Under Review (Ukrain Team):** 11
+- **Total Tasks Under Review (Ukrain Team):** 3
 - **Total Tasks Pending (In Progress):** 1

 #### 3. Sprint Progress and Blockers
 - The development team covered todo 15 tasks, 1 in progress, and 3 tasks are under review but one task could not start because of `RevenueCat` proper configuration.
-One developer is stuck for 3 days.
+One developer is stuck for *5* days.
+- There are some tasks in the backlog, still, we don't know when it will  be available in the `TODO` section to start work.
 - There are some tasks in the backlog, still, we don't know when it will  be available in the `TODO` section to start work.

 #### 4. Jira Task Breakdown